Alizé Cornet

-Alizé Cornet ([alize kɔʁnɛ]; born 22 January 1990) is a French professional tennis player.
-Cornet has won six singles and three doubles titles on the WTA Tour, as well as three singles and three doubles titles on the ITF Circuit.
+Alizé Cornet ([alize kɔʁnɛ]; born 22 January 1990) is a French former professional tennis player.
+She has won six singles and three doubles titles on the WTA Tour, as well as three singles and three doubles titles on the ITF Circuit.
 On 16 February 2009, she reached her highest WTA singles ranking of world No. 11.
 Cornet has also made the second week at each of the four Grand Slam events, having reached the quarterfinals at the 2022 Australian Open, and the fourth round at the 2014 Wimbledon Championships, the 2015 and 2017 French Opens, and the 2020 US Open.
-She holds the record for the most consecutive Grand Slam appearances with 64 and also in seventh place for overall appearances with 67.
+She holds the record for the most consecutive Grand Slam appearances with 69 and also in third place for overall appearances with 72.

-In 2014, Cornet became known for defeating world No. 1, Serena Williams, on three occasions.
-At the Dubai Tennis Championships, she recorded a straight-sets win over Williams in the semifinals, which resulted in Cornet's reaching her biggest singles final in almost six years.
+Cornet became known for defeating world No. 1 Serena Williams on three occasions in 2014.
+At the Dubai Tennis Championships she recorded a straight-sets win over Williams in the semifinals, which resulted in Cornet reaching her biggest singles final in almost six years.
 In July, at the Wimbledon Championships, she came back from a set down to upset Williams in the third round, handing the American her earliest exit at the tournament since 2005.
-Her third win came in second round of Wuhan later that year where Williams retired due to illness.
+Her third win came in the second round of Wuhan later that year, where Williams retired due to illness.

+Cornet is responsible for ending the then No. 1 Iga Swiatek’s 37-match win streak in the third round of the 2022 Wimbledon Championships, the longest in the 21st century and tied for the 12th longest in the Open Era.
+It was Cornet’s fourth win over a No. 1 ranked player.

 Cornet also has an impressive junior record, reaching a career-high combined junior ranking of world No. 8, on 11 June 2007.
 She won her sole Grand Slam junior singles title at the 2007 French Open.